History

 Paperback | $19.95 US

-Did you know that Aretha Franklin was the first woman to be inducted into the Rock and Roll Hall of Fame?
+Did you know that Aretha Franklin was the first woman to be inducted into the Rock & Roll Hall of Fame?
 Or that the first accounts of a Black samurai in Japan date back almost 500 years ago?
-From the … Continue reading →
+Written by … Continue reading

 How My Father’s Generation Was Trained to Kill and Sent to Die for Germany